wifinigel/wlan-extcap-win/README.md

 * WLAN Pi Username: As an SSH session is established between your Windows machine and the WLANPi, login credentials are required.
 The default username used on a default WLANPi image is 'wlanpi'.
 If you have a different account on the WLANPi you would like to use, update this field
 * WLAN Pi Username: As an SSH session is established between your Windows machine and the WLANPi, login credentials are required.
 The default password used on a default WLANPi image is 'wlanpi'.
 If you change the default password or have a different account on the WLANPi you would like to use, update this field
-* Path to SSH Private Key: If you choose to use a priavet key to authenticate instead of using a username/password, enter the pasth to the key file here
+* Path to SSH Private Key: If you choose to use a private key to authenticate instead of using a username/password, enter the path to the key file here (_this is an untested feature_)

 ### 2.5 Advanced Tab

 ![Advanced Tab][Adv_Tab_Image]

 * Remote Interface: This is the name of the wireless interface on the WLANPi being used to do the capture.
-This is generally wlan0, but if you have two NICS plugged in to the WLANPi, the 2nd NIC would be wlan1.
-To verify the interface name, SSH to the WLANPi and execute the command 'sudo /usr/sbin/iw dev' to see the wireless interface names
+This is generally 'wlan0', but if you have two NICS plugged in to the WLANPi, the 2nd NIC would be 'wlan1'.
+To verify the interface name, SSH to the WLANPi and execute the command _'sudo /usr/sbin/iw dev'_ to see the wireless interface names
-* Remote Capture Filter: There may be some instabce whe you only want to capture specific frames or frame types and not pull all frames across the link between your WLAN and your laptop.
-This is particularly relevant if you WLANPi is at a remote site and you don't want to pull lots of data across your network.
+* Remote Capture Filter: There may be some instances when you only want to capture specific frames or frame types and not pull all frames across the link between your WLANPi and your laptop.
+This is particularly relevant if your WLANPi is at a remote site and you don't want to pull lots of data across your network.
 A capture filter will do this job for you.
-However, the syntax of the capture filters is not the same as the display filter syntax yiu many be used to in Wireshark.
+However, the syntax of the capture filters is not the same as the display filter syntax you may be used to in Wireshark.
 For a guide on capture filters you can use, check out this blog article I wrote a while back: [Wireshark Capture Filters for 802.11][filter_article].
-* Frame Slice (bytes): This is another useful mechanism for keep the level of traffic down that is generated by a capture - it also keeps you capture file sizes down.
-If you apply a frame slice value, then capured frames will be sliced of after the number of bytes specified.
-This is particulalry good for keeping large data frames to a resonable size if you are capturing on a busy network.
-You have to be careful not to be too aggressive with this, as you may lose useful informtion in larger frames such as beacons, so I'd recommend you prbably don't go much below 400 bytes with this value generally.
+* Frame Slice (bytes): This is another _very_ useful mechanism for keeping the level of traffic down that is generated by a capture - it also keeps your capture file sizes down.
+If you apply a frame slice value, then capured frames will be sliced off after the number of bytes specified in this field.
+This is particularly good for keeping large data frames to a resonable size if you are capturing on a busy network.
+You have to be careful not to be too aggressive with this, as you may lose useful information in larger frames such as beacons that you want to see, so I'd recommend you probably don't go much below 400 bytes with this value generally.
-* Sync WLANPi Time: One of the issues with using the WLANPi over the direct USB connection method is that the WLANPi does not get any time sync information.
+* Sync WLANPi Time: One of the issues with using the WLANPi over the direct USB connection is that the WLANPi does not get any time sync information.
 It also does not remember the time between now and the last time you powered it on.
 If you enable this feature, the local time from you laptop will be used to update the time on your WLANPi befor each capture begins.
-However, if you WLANPI is connected to your network somewhere and it getting its time from NTP, you will likely want to disable this feature, as NTP is probably going to be a slighlty more accurate time.
+However, if you WLANPI is connected to your network somewhere (usually via its Ethernet port) and is getting its time from NTP, you will likely want to disable this feature, as NTP is probably going to be a slightly more accurate time source.

 ## 3. Setting Plugin Defaults

-When you're using the plugin withi Wireshark, you will se a set of default configuration values that pop up every time you use the plugin.
-Fo instnce, you will see that the username for the WLANPi is 'wlanpi' and that hostname is 192.168.42.1.
-It may be that these defaults are not suitaed to your environment and it becomes annoying over time to keep changin them in the GUI.
+You will see a set of default configuration values that are used to populate some of the plugin fields each time you use the plugin.
+For instance, you will see that the username for the WLANPi is always 'wlanpi' and that hostname is always 192.168.42.1.
+It may be that these defaults are not suited to your environment and become annoying over time as you have to keep changing them in the GUI.

-If this is the case, and you'd like to set your own defaults, then you can edit the plugin file directly and change the defaut values to something more useful.
+If this is the case, and you'd like to set your own defaults, you can edit the plugin file directly and change the defaut values to something more useful.

-To change the plugin defauts, open the plugin file (wlanpidump.bat) that you copied in to the Wireshark extcap directory using a text editor such as Notepad or Notepad++.
-Towards tht upper end of the file (after all the text at the top), you'll see the following area:
+To change the plugin defauts, open the plugin file (wlanpidump.bat) that you copied in to the Wireshark extcap directory, using a text editor such as Notepad or Notepad++.
+Towards the upper end of the file (after all the text at the top), you'll see the following area that needs to be edited:

 ```
   REM !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!